Koronadal: Public Utility Vehicle

+Railway

+Koronadal will house the Koronadal terminus station of the Mindanao Railway Phase Two which will involve a 150 km segment south of Phase 1 between the cities of Digos and Koronadal, passing through General Santos.

 Air

-The nearest airport that serve Koronadal City is the General Santos International Airport in General Santos City.
-Alternative airports like the Francisco Bangoy International Airport in Davao City and the Cotabato Airport in Cotabato City are also accessible.
+The nearest airport that serve Koronadal City is the General Santos International Airport in General Santos.
+Alternative airports like Francisco Bangoy International Airport in Davao City and the Cotabato Airport in Cotabato City are also accessible.

 Sea

-The nearest seaport that serve Koronadal is the Makar Wharf in General Santos City.
+The nearest seaport that serve Koronadal is the Makar Wharf in General Santos.
 Alternative seaports like the Sasa Port in Davao City is also accessible.